-If you’re like many Canadians, your mailbox is jammed in the holiday season with greeting cards, mail-order catalogues, promotional calendars, sale flyers -- and requests for charitable donations.
+If you’re like many Canadians, your mailbox and your inbox are jammed in the holiday season with greeting cards, mail-order catalogues, promotional calendars, sale flyers – and requests for charitable donations.
 While you probably enjoy catching up with faraway friends and relatives and maybe even flipping through gift guides, you might not appreciate the flood of requests for money.

 - What’s your passion?
 Are you an avid environmentalist?
 An animal-lover?
 Are you concerned about the plight of women or children in developing nations?
 Is there a particular disease you want to see vanquished?
 Choose a charity that speaks to something close to your heart, and your giving will be a joy and not an obligation.

 - Is it a registered charity?
 Only charities registered in Canada can issue Canadian income tax receipts for cash donations.
 Registered charities are also subject to Canada Revenue Agency (CRA) regulation over how they raise and spend their money and how they are structured.
 Typically, a charity will include its charitable registration number on all correspondence and in a prominent place on its website.
 To check that a registration is still valid, search the name on the CRA’s Charities Listings.

 - How much of your money goes to overhead?
 The CRA requires that a registered charity spend the majority of its revenues on its actual charitable purpose, not on administration and fund-raising, and submit these figures annually.
 Many charities include this information on their websites; you can also find it using the Quick view function of the CRA’s search tool.
 According to the CRA’s Fundraising by Registered Charities policy, overhead of 35% or less in a given year isn’t usually a concern.
 A percentage between 35% and 70% will prompt a review and, at over 70%, the CRA will demand a satisfactory explanation.